NEWS BRIEFS

 Read the Full Transcript

 If you are planning to visit or drive through Pagosa Springs this season, you should plan to hit construction.
 You're watching the local News Network brought to you by Freddy's Frozen Custard and Steak Burgers and Dunking Donuts.
-I'm Connor Shrieve.
+I'm Connor Shreve.
 The Colorado Department of Transportation is giving Highway one 60 through downtown Pagosa Springs.
 A new concrete road surface aimed at improving the road's.
 Durability.
 The work has cut the four lane road down to two sea dots at Air.
 Christensen says Drivers should expect more congestion than usual

 As far as delays when we are moving heavy equipment or transporting material outside of the work zone, you could possibly encounter wait times up to 15 minutes.